 Welcome to the Cayambis Institute for Latin American Studies in Music!

-This organization was formed to increase the awareness and appreciation of Latin American classical music by encouraging its creation, performance and study, and in so doing, develop bonds of goodwill and unity among the musicians of the Americas.
-In pursuit of this mission, CILASiM will provide impactful opportunities to composers, performers and scholars, while at the same time enhancing the understanding of Latin American classical music among the general public.
+Our organization is using the richness and diversity of Latin American classical music as a bridge to unite all Americans, north, central and south.
+At the same time, we are seeking to increase the awareness and appreciation of this music by encouraging its creation, performance and study, and in so doing, develop bonds of goodwill and unity among the musicians of the Americas.
+In pursuit of this mission, CILASiM is providing impactful opportunities to composers, performers and scholars, as well as enhancing the understanding of Latin American classical music among the general public.

-Currently, the board is working on operational documents, legal filings and project guidelines, as well as seeking potential funding sources.
-Most recently, it approved our recently-completed composition competition, through which we accepted and evaluated musical scores from throughout Latin America.
-And when it’s safe to do so, we will be presenting the award-winning compositions performed live by a distinguished woodwind quintet.
+Currently, the board is working on advancing a number of important initiatives, while at the same time seeking potential funding sources.
+One such initiative consisted of a recently-completed composition competition, through which we accepted and evaluated musical scores from throughout Latin America.
+And when it’s safe to do so, we hope to be able present the award-winning compositions performed live by a distinguished woodwind quintet.
 Watch this space for more developments!

 Go ahead and hover your mouse over the ”Programs” tab in the menu above to reveal the four principle areas — performance, education, publishing and composition — in which we are working so as to achieve our goals.
 And feel free to take a look at the different categories within each program area: there’s a lot of interesting things going on.